Store Hours

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Nourish your garden with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you need "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding artificial grass or an outdoor rug to your outdoor space.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your San Ramon Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your landscaping and garden, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, artificial grass, or an outdoor rug to your patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your San Ramon Garden Center, online, or on our mobile app.
 Let's get growing together.

 6000 Johnson Dr